 One of the highest priorities is a new Transit Operations Centre.
 Our existing facility is at capacity and limits our ability to add new transit service.
 We are working with BC Transit to plan for a new facility.
 The new facility will allow us to more than double our fleet's size and is being designed with electric buses in mind.
-There is the potential for significant federal and provincial funding to support this project.
+There is the potential for significant federal and provincial funding to support this project due to its alignment with federal and provincial climate priorities.

-Harvey Ave dedicated transit lanes
+Harvey Avenue dedicated transit lanes

 Harvey Avenue is Kelowna's transportation spine.
-About half the jobs in Kelowna are within a 10-minute walk of this primary transportation corridor.
-While the current focus along Harvey Avenue is moving vehicles, investing in fast and reliable transit will be key to moving more people along the corridor over the long-term.
+About half the jobs in Kelowna are within a 10-minute walk of this primary transportation corridor and three of our Urban Centres (Downtown, Capri-Landmark and Midtown) are directly adjacent to it.
+The current focus along Harvey Avenue is moving vehicles.
+Investing in fast and reliable transit will be key to moving more people along the corridor in the future.

 The TMP is aligned with the Regional Transportation Plan, which recommends adding dedicated transit lanes and enhanced transit service along Harvey Avenue.
-The project is part of a series of recommendations in the Regional Transportation Plan that work together to create a fast and reliable transit corridor along Highway 97 from across the bridge, along Harvey Ave, and north to UBC Okanagan (along the future extension of Hollywood Road north to the university).
+The project is part of a series of recommendations in the Regional Transportation Plan that work together to create a fast and reliable transit corridor along Highway 97 from across the bridge, along Harvey Avenue, and north to UBC Okanagan (along the future extension of Hollywood Road north to the university).

-Dedicated transit lanes along Harvey Ave will increase the people-moving capacity of the corridor, make more efficient use of the existing road network, and make transit faster and more reliable by allowing transit to bypass traffic and stay on schedule.
+Dedicated transit lanes along Harvey Avenue will increase the people-moving capacity of the corridor, make more efficient use of the existing road network, and make transit faster and more reliable by allowing transit to bypass traffic congestion and stay on schedule.